 VN: Of all the products under the FYH brand, what has been the most challenging to get right?

 BG: We’ve probably worked harder to get cheese right than anything else.
 Cheese is really challenging to do without dairy, and people who have come from eating dairy cheese don’t want to accept an alternative that doesn’t check all the boxes.
 I think we’ve done an excellent job on those so far and we’re committed to the development of new and better varieties as well so that missing cheese will one day be a thing of the past.

 VN: What product do you use most often, and how?

 BG: In our home, we use almost exclusively the Organic Garlic Aioli Vegenaise.
 We keep several jars on hand just so we never run out.
 We use it on things you would never even think of, and it makes them taste better.
 Want to add some je ne sais quoi to that creamy potato leek soup?
 That’s the ticket.
 A light drizzle on the steamed broccoli?
 Knock yourself out.
 Got artichokes?
 Well … duh.

 VN: When can consumers expect to find the pourable pancake mix, Rocket Cakes?
 Are there any other new products on the horizon?

 BG: Rocket Cakes are very much on the launch pad and the countdown has begun.
 Sorry for the wait, but Rocket Cakes are on their way, and they’re amazing.
 On the same path as Rocket Cakes, our Ready-to-Pour VeganEgg won’t be far behind.
 Our Feta Cheese Crumbles will be on shelves soon as well as our luscious Avocado Oil Vegenaise.
-Speaking of Vegenaise, The Vegenaise Cookbook is on the way and will be available July 7.
+Speaking of Vegenaise, The Vegenaise Cookbook is now available.

 Photo credit: Follow Your Heart